 For serogroups ACWY (quadrivalent):

-Meningococcal conjugate vaccines (MCV4): MenACWY-D (Menactra®), MenACWY-CRM (Menveo®), or MenACWY-TT (MenQuadfiTM)
+Meningococcal conjugate vaccine (MCV4): MenACWY-D, MenACWY-CRM, or MenACWY-TT

 For serogroup B (monovalent):

 For more information, see the Advisory Committee for Immunization Practices' (ACIP) Meningococcal ACIP Vaccine Recommendations and Centers for Disease Control and Prevention (CDC): Meningococcal Vaccination.
-A summary of changes to the 2021 adult immunization schedule is available here.
+For a summary of changes to the 2023 adult immunization schedule, see the Advisory Committee on Immunization Practices Recommended Adult Immunization Schedule, United States, 2023: Changes to the 2023 Adult Immunization Schedule.

 Indications for Meningococcal Vaccine

-The quadrivalent conjugate meningococcal vaccine is a routine childhood vaccination given to adolescents, preferably at age 11 or 12 years, with a booster dose at age 16 years ( see Table: Recommended Immunization Schedule for Ages 7–18 Years Recommended Immunization Schedule for Ages 7–18 Years ).
-It is also recommended for younger children who are at high risk of infection ( see Table: Recommended Immunization Schedule for Ages 0–6 Years Recommended Immunization Schedule for Ages 0–6 Years ).
+The quadrivalent conjugate meningococcal vaccine is a routine childhood vaccination given to adolescents, preferably at age 11 or 12 years, with a booster dose at age 16 years (see CDC: Child and Adolescent Immunization Schedule by Age).
+It is also recommended for younger children who are at high risk of infection.
 For more information, see also the ACIP's Infant Meningococcal Vaccination: ACIP Recommendations and Rationale.

-MenACWY conjugate vaccines are recommended for adults who have conditions that increase risk of meningococcal infection, such as
+MenACWY conjugate vaccines are recommended for adults who have conditions that increase risk of meningococcal infection (see CDC: Adult Immunization Schedule by Age), such as

 Anatomic or functional asplenia Asplenia By structure and function, the spleen is essentially 2 organs: The white pulp, consisting of periarterial lymphatic sheaths and germinal centers, acts as an immune organ.
 The red pulp, consisting... read more (including sickle cell disease Sickle Cell Disease Sickle cell disease (a hemoglobinopathy) causes a chronic hemolytic anemia occurring almost exclusively in people with African ancestry.
 It is caused by homozygous inheritance of genes for hemoglobin... read more )